Kib Montalbo: TNT Tropang Giga (2020–2024)

 Montalbo was then drafted 11th overall by the TNT Tropang Giga in the 2019 PBA draft.
 He was given an 18-month long contract.
 In TNT's first game during the 2020 season, he had two steals and two rebounds, but couldn't finish the game due to plantar fasciitis.
 He was often on the bench in his rookie season.
 That season, TNT made the finals, but lost to Barangay Ginebra in five games.

 In a 2021 Philippine Cup loss to the San Miguel Beermen, Montalbo led TNT with 13 points.
 That performance led to him starting the following game, and he had 13 points, three rebounds, and two steals in a win over the NLEX Road Warriors.
 He then had a PBA career-high of 22 points, five rebounds, and three assists in a win over the NorthPort Batang Pier.
 In the playoffs, they defeated Ginebra in the quarterfinals.
 From their, TNT went on to win the title, and he claimed his first PBA championship.
 After that conference, he underwent surgery for his meniscus.
 He was able to return to the team in the middle of the 2021 Governors' Cup.
 He finished the season as a contender for Most Improved Player.

 Three games into the 2022 Philippine Cup, Montalbo suffered a groin injury.
 He made his return in a loss to the Beermen.
 TNT finished the elimination round with a record of 8–3.
 TNT returned to the finals against the Beermen, where in Game 2, he had 14 points in a loss.
 TNT went on to lose to San Miguel in seven games.
 During the Commissioner's Cup, he underwent an appendectomy.
 In Game 4 of the Governors' Cup finals against Ginebra, he scored a season-high 16 points by making four treys as the team made a finals-record 21 three pointers and tied the series.
 TNT went on to win the next two games, and claim the championship.

-Blackwater Bossing (2024–2025)
+Blackwater Bossing (2024–present)

 On July 2, 2024, he and Jewel Ponferada were traded to Blackwater Bossing for Rey Nambatac.